lytooo390/PowerShell/.github/CONTRIBUTING.md

 You don't have to do this up-front.
 You can simply clone, fork, and submit your pull request as usual.
 When your pull request is created, it is checked by the CLA bot.
-If you have signed the CLA, the status check will be set to `passing`.
-Otherwise, it will stay at `pending`.
-Once you sign a CLA, all your existing and future pull requests will have the status check automatically set at `passing`.

-## Code of Conduct Enforcement

-Reports of abuse will be reviewed by the [PowerShell Committee][ps-committee] and if it has been determined that violations of the
-[Code of Conduct](../CODE_OF_CONDUCT.md) has occurred, then a temporary ban may be imposed.
-The duration of the temporary ban will depend on the impact and/or severity of the infraction.
-This can vary from 1 day, a few days, a week, and up to 30 days.
-Repeat offenses may result in a permanent ban from the PowerShell org.

 * Item 1
     * Sub-item 1